-If you are a victim of identity theft, take the following four steps as soon as possible, and keep a record with the details of your conversations and copies of all correspondence.
+If you are a victim of identity theft, take the following four steps as soon as possible and keep a record of the details of your conversations and copies of all correspondence.

 While a fraud alert can help keep an identity thief from opening new accounts in your name, it’s not a solution to all types of identity theft.
 It will not protect you from an identity thief using your existing credit cards or other accounts.
 It also will not protect you from an identity thief opening new accounts in your name that do not require a credit check – such as a telephone, wireless, or bank account.
 And, if there’s identity theft already going on when you place the fraud alert, the fraud alert alone won’t stop it.
 A fraud alert, however, can be extremely useful in stopping identity theft that involves opening a new line of credit.